Advice about disrepair in your rental property

 Landlords must provide tenants with all necessary gas and electrical safety certification at the beginning of a tenancy.
 They should also carry out all scheduled inspections and tests where required.
 Where inspections have already been carried out, documents can be sent by post or digitally.

-Landlords should make every effort to follow existing gas safety regulations and electrical safety regulations which come into force on 1 July.
+Landlords should make every effort to follow existing gas safety regulations and electrical safety regulations which came into force on 1 July 2020.
 There are provisions in both regulations to account for situations in which a landlord can’t do this, and they must show they have taken all reasonable steps to comply with the law.

 If a landlord is not able to gain access to the property due to coronavirus restrictions, or can’t get a contractor to carry out the necessary work, we recommend they document their attempts to do so.

 If you’re a tenant you should continue to pay your rent to your landlord as normal.
 If you can’t pay your rent, you need to tell your landlord as soon as possible.

-The government have introduced measures to protect tenants during the current pandemic.
-This includes extending the notice period that your landlord needs to give you when following eviction procedures.
-The latest advice on notice periods can be found on the government website.
+The government have introduced measures to protect tenants and the latest advice on notice periods can be found on the government website.

 If you need advice about your tenancy agreement or think your landlord is not following the correct procedures you can contact Advice Portsmouth.
 Advice Portsmouth can provide you with advice over the phone on 07789 550593 or 023 9279 4340 or you can email them at email@example.com